stackbit-projects/owlsecco1-c8866/content/about.md

         media_width: fifty
       - type: feature
         template: feature
-        title: Why Do We Do What We Do?
+        title: Why Do We Do What We Do
         subtitle: ''
         content: >-
           We do what we do for the digital tomorrow.
 We are enthusiastic about